 From 2011-13, the Center's Sawyer Seminar–"Biopolitics: Life in Past and Present"–examined the limitations and promise of biopolitics as an interpretive framework, integrating the contributions of philosophers, anthropologists, literary critics, historians, sociologists, and biological scientists.

 Through exciting public talks, scholarly symposia and workshops, off-campus events with partner institutions, and thoughtful programs related to undergraduate coursework, the In 2012-13 project Emancipations, hosted by the Center for the Humanities, launched important conversations about how slavery, its destruction, and its aftermath have shaped the modern world.

 The What Is Human? initiative fostered revitalization of intellectual and institutional relationships between the sciences and the humanities.
 Aiming to break down what C.P.
 Snow called a “Two Cultures” division between the humanities and the sciences, WIH created a new interdisciplinary learning community and public intellectual dynamic.
 WIH fostered collaborative research partnerships across the disciplines and explored collaborative scientific and humanistic strategies and resources for funding and project development.

 Computational Humanities Lab

-Through lecture series, summer institutes, workshops, and hackathons, the Center for the Humanities joins other digital initiatives on campus in exploring the computational humanities.
-This lab investigates how advanced computational techniques and approaches can augment the close analysis provided by more traditional humanities scholarship.
+Through lecture series, summer institutes, workshops, and hackathons, the Center for the Humanities joined other digital initiatives on campus in exploring the computational humanities.
+This lab investigated how advanced computational techniques and approaches can augment the close analysis provided by more traditional humanities scholarship.